dockstore/dockstore-documentation/docs/advanced-topics/docker-alternatives.rst

 A common problem observed when running Dockstore entries with Singularity is that the process fails on ``singularity pull`` because the entry's dockerfile or its base image contains a ``USER root`` command.
 In many cases the use of root may be unnecessary.
 Whenever possible, dockerfiles on Dockstore should avoid using root.

+.. note:: A best practice when using Docker for workflows is not to rely on a specific user.
+   This is doubly true for Singularity where it is not just best practice but necessary.

 Singularity provides a `fake root <https://sylabs.io/guides/3.4/user-guide/fakeroot.html>`_ option that might circumvent the problems using root in certain situations.
 There does not seem to be a way to use this option through cwltool.
 It